Spiritual enlightenment is the process of opening up fully to the soul and living from there so that the light that we are can shine.

 I’ll be sharing more articles like this on the blog.
 I’ll also be sharing updates about my books, and information about upcoming telesminars and courses.
 I hope you’ll join me.

 If you’re curious about whether you live as the full expression of your real self in everyday life, you might like to take The Spiritual Enlightenment Assessment.
+You’ll find it to the right of this page.

 Please share this article with others who might be interested in spiritual enlightenment.
 That way, we can hopefully help and inspire more people.